 The phenomenon of immigration in recent years has produced almost 4 million immigrants from Africa, Eastern Europe, South America, Southeast Asia, and various other countries that have moved to Italy and have had to learn the language to enter the host country.

 The words of the Italian language adopted by the English language

 The most spoken language in the world, English, has a lexical heritage consisting of 10% of lexemes belonging to its linguistic stock, ie Saxon, while over two thirds, precisely 76% of the lexemes are exogenous, taken and adapted from Latin, from Italian and from other Romance languages.
 Statistics show that Italian and Spanish are the two languages that provide English with the highest number of neologisms.

-Similarity of Italian with Spanish and French
+The similarity of Italian with Spanish and French

 The extreme similarity that Italian has with Spanish and French is a reason for the ease of study or the beginning to approach the other two languages of Neo-Latin derivation.

-Although Italy is currently an often bizarre country, full of contradictions, political and organizational difficulties, the fascination that has always inspired this country with its imagination and its originality, makes the study of Italian language attractive and unaltered over time.
+Although Italy is currently an often bizarre country, full of contradictions, political and organizational difficulties, the fascination that has always inspired this country with its imagination and its originality, makes the study of the Italian language attractive and unaltered over time.